serai-dex/serai/spec/processor/Processor.md

 ### Generate Key

-On `key_gen::CoordinatorMessage::GenerateKey`, the processor begins a pair of instances of the distributed key generation protocol specified in the FROST paper.
+On `key_gen::CoordinatorMessage::GenerateKey`, the processor begins a pair of instances of the distributed key generation protocol.

-The first instance is for a key to use on the external network.
-The second instance is for a Ristretto public key used to publish data to the Serai blockchain.
-This pair of FROST DKG instances is considered a single instance of Serai's overall key generation protocol.
+The first instance is for a Ristretto public key used to publish data to the Serai blockchain.
+The second instance is for a key to use on the external network.
+This pair of DKG instances is considered a single instance of Serai's overall DKG protocol.

-The commitments for both protocols are sent to the coordinator in a single `key_gen::ProcessorMessage::Commitments`.
+The participations in both protocols are sent to the coordinator in a single `key_gen::ProcessorMessage::Participation`.

-### Key Gen Commitments
+### Key Gen Participations

-On `key_gen::CoordinatorMessage::Commitments`, the processor continues the specified key generation instance.
-The secret shares for each fellow participant are sent to the coordinator in a `key_gen::ProcessorMessage::Shares`.

-#### Key Gen Shares

-On `key_gen::CoordinatorMessage::Shares`, the processor completes the specified key generation instance.
-The generated key pair is sent to the coordinator in a `key_gen::ProcessorMessage::GeneratedKeyPair`.
+On `key_gen::CoordinatorMessage::Participation`, the processor stores the contained participation, verifying participations as sane.
+Once it receives `t` honest participations, the processor completes the DKG and sends the generated key pair to the coordinator in a `key_gen::ProcessorMessage::GeneratedKeyPair`.

 ### Confirm Key Pair